 The goal of Methadone Treatment is to stop illegal opiate use and the crime, death, disease and other negative consequences associated with addiction.
 Treatment is intended to eliminate opiate use among individuals who are addicted by stabilizing them on Methadone for as long as necessary to help restore their lives and avoid returning to previous patterns of illegal and dangerous drug use.
 Methadone Treatment is recognized as an evidence-based practice by the Center for Disease Control (CDC), the World Health Organization (WHO), the National Institute on Drug Abuse (NIDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Methadone is the most effective treatment for opiate addiction according to SAMHSA, “Research shows that when treating substance-use disorders, a combination of medication and behavioral therapies is most successful.”
 The World Health Organization (WHO) also states, “Of the treatment options examined, opioid agonist maintenance treatment, combined with psychosocial assistance, was found to be the most effective.”

-Research has demonstrated that Methadone (Insert Suboxone for Suboxone section) maintenance treatment is an effective treatment for heroin and prescription narcotic addiction when measured by:
+Research has demonstrated that Methadone Maintenance Treatment is an effective treatment for heroin and prescription narcotic addiction when measured by: